 Weird But True 3

 It’s amazing how much National Geographic packs into this 350 page Almanac!
-You get information about the world, animals, going green, cultures, science, nature, history, and geography plus a great section of games, jokes, puzzles and mazes.
+Kids get information (non-fiction!) about the world, animals, going green, cultures, science, nature, history, and geography plus a great section of games, jokes, puzzles and mazes.
 Smart phone users can use the quick response codes for each chapter to get bonus materials like videos, games and facts.
 If you’re like me and your phone isn’t very smart, don’t worry, there’s a website for us.
 I’m starting to play a fireworks puzzle right now.

-If you’re like my students, my kids, and me, then you already love DK books.
+If you’re like my students, my kids, and me, then you already love DK’s non-fiction books.
 They never let you down for quality and fascinating facts.
 Now, the books are even cooler – they’ve published 3-D Dinosaur and 3-D Human Body!
 Open the book up to your webcam, hold the book up to your webcam, and watch the images pop out of the page.
 Experience how reader download the 3D pop with the book trailer.

 written by John Woodward, consultant Dr. Darren Naish